Since this project

 checkered pattern behind a left-facing Cobra snake.

-Convertible is also spied wearing Ford Thunderbird 'turbine style' wheel covers
+The convertible is also captured wearing Ford Thunderbird 'turbine style' wheel covers

 one LAX photo-shoot.